Frequently Asked Questions

 How do I get to Brockwood?

-We are just over an hour away from London and easily accessible by aeroplane from Heathrow, Gatwick or Southampton airport.
+We are just over an hour away from London and easily accessible by airplane from Heathrow, Gatwick or Southampton airport.
 Please follow this link for information on how to travel here.

 What exams can my child take?